 Similarly, from the pig pheromone, several tests on men in college dorms, etc., have shown that the pig's pheromone is a repellant in humans.
 I think it's a riot because a number of perfume companies were putting androstenol into their fragrances.
 They liked the idea of pheromones in perfume, but they got the wrong one.

 And new research is under way right now in post-menopausal women.
-Dr. Susan Rako, the psychiatrist in the Boston area who wrote The Hormone of Desire (www.susanrako.com), is just underway to launch a double-blind study for post-menopausal women to test whether the anecdotal claims we hear from women who keep buying our product will withstand a double-blind, placebo-controlled scrutiny.
+Dr. Susan Rako, the psychiatrist in the Boston area who wrote The Hormone of Desire (www.susanrako.com), is just underway to launch a double-blind study for post-menopausal women (click for more on menopause) to test whether the anecdotal claims we hear from women who keep buying our product will withstand a double-blind, placebo-controlled scrutiny.

 We've chosen to study post-menopausal women because so many report feeling invisible.
 In fact, this month's Health magazine has a whole article on women and the loss of sexual attraction as menopause approaches.
-And we at Athena have anecdotally have been hearing from many women that it was restored with pheromone - they stopped being invisible.
+And we at Athena have anecdotally been hearing from many women that it was restored with pheromone (click for more product info)- they stopped being invisible.

 rounder1_webmd: Is there any correlation between physical traits (blondes vs. redheads, blue vs. brown eyes, Italian vs. Irish) and pheromone 'quality'?